mohammadfalahat/mssql-kubernetes/README.md

 ### Stress test

 You can test failover handling and performance with a stress test program.
 [Here is an example in Golang](https://github.com/mohammadfalahat/mssql-kubernetes/blob/main/stresstest.go).
 While it's running, you can power off the primary worker node and check the failover performance.

+The stress test program is a tool for evaluating the failover handling and performance of your MSSQL cluster.
+Stress tests simulate heavy usage and various conditions to ensure your system can handle high loads and failover events effectively.
+While the stress test is running, you can simulate a primary node failure (e.g., power off the primary worker node).
+This is a critical test to ensure that the failover mechanism works as expected and the secondary nodes can seamlessly take over, maintaining service availability.

 # How does it work
 soon ...